-This project constitutes conservation, agriculture, research, and education in the UNESCO designated world heritage site in the Al-Makhrour Valley area just south of Jerusalem (encompassing communities of Battir, Husan, Al-Walaja, Beit Jala).
-Cooperating with our colleagues locally and in the UK and funded by Darwin Initiative (UK), the aims of the project included sustaining human and natural communities in the valley system.
+This project constitutes conservation, agriculture, research, and education in the UNESCO designated world heritage site in the area just south of Jerusalem (encompassing communities of Battir, Husan, Al-Walaja, Beit Jala).
+Cooperating with our colleagues locally and in the UK and funded by Darwin Initiative (UK), the aims included sustaining human and natural communities in the valley system.

-Some of the achievements so far are:
+Some of the achievements so far are as below.

-- Enhancing resilience of communities through traditional and sustainable agricultural practices and direct support of agriculture to 81 households farmers (22 in Hussan, 20 in Battir, 13 in Al Walaja, and 26 in Beit Jala).
-The farmers benefited by doing eco-friendly agriculture resulting in increased production.
-They received seeds and 87000 seedlings and produced approximately 11.4 tons of vegetables. - Working on conservation through restoration of key habitats critically selected at three sites in the Al-Makhrour valley.
-The restoration action focused on improving ecological functionality, preventing soil erosion and enhancing carbon dioxide absorption on site. - Supporting women households in the four target communities through four grants (£4000 each) to four existing/new women business groups.
-These selected women groups became even more motivated after the pandemic hit.
-The women projects were launched during September and the women immediately initiated their activities and offered services and sales of amazing products. - Increasing awareness and shared learning by conducting exchange visits between communities, during which traditional farming practices and success stories were exchanged. - Engaging five schools in Bethlehem District (Walaja, Battir, Husan, Beit Jala) via online workshops in November 2020.
-Over 120 students participated and learned about biodiversity in the Valley and in Palestine.
-Participating students also received project sweatshirts and hats.
+- Enhancing resilience of communities through agricultural practices and direct support of agriculture.
+81 households "farmers", (22 in Hussan, 20 in Battir, 13 in Al Walaja and 26 in Beit Jala) benefitted by increasing their production and doing eco-friendly agriculture.
+The targeted farmers benefited from seeds and seedlings supported by the project, the project team distributed 87000 seedlings and produced approximately 11.4 tons of vegetables. - Working on conservation advanced with restoration action of 3 sites in Al Makhrour valley, restoration was of key habitats that were selected critically.
+The restoration action focused on improving ecological functionality and preventing soil erosion and enhancing carbon dioxide absorption on site. - PMNH-BU supported women households in the four target communities, through the provision of four grants (£4000 each) for four existing/initiated women business groups.
+Selected women groups from the four targeted areas became more motivated after the pandemic hit.
+The women projects were launched during

+September and women initiated their activities immediately including offering services and sales of products.

+- Awareness and cumulative learning were approached by conducting exchange visits between communities, on which traditional farming practices learning had been exchanged. - Five schools in the Bethlehem District (Walaja, Battir, Husan, Beit Jala) were engaged via online workshops in November 2020.
+Over 120 students participated and learned about biodiversity in the valley and in the country.
+Students in those schools also received sweatshirts and hats.